Guide to studying Town & Country Planning and Landscape Design

 - What do graduates do and earn?

-Town & Country Planning is the study which concerns land use.
+Town & Country Planning is the study that concerns land use.
 The goal is to ensure sustainable economic development and a better environment.
 Each country of the UK has its own planning system.

 Landscape Design is the practice of landscape designers, combining nature and culture.
 In contemporary practice, landscape design bridges between landscape architecture and garden design.